 6.4 Recommendations and any other materials collected as part of the evaluation process at the department, college, and university levels must be added to the candidate's portfolio before being sent forward to the next level of review.
 At the time that any written materials are added to the candidate's portfolio, copies of the added material must be sent to the candidate for review.
 The candidate shall have 14 calendar days to respond in writing to the additional materials.
 Any response from the candidate to such materials must be in writing and must be included in the portfolio for review at the next level.

-6.5 Allegations of misconduct discovered after November 1 that could be detrimental to a candidate's case (e.g. academic misconduct) shall be handled through the appropriate University policy and mechanisms.
+6.5 Allegations of misconduct discovered after the Provost’s deadline that could be detrimental to a candidate's case (e.g. academic misconduct) shall be handled through the appropriate University policy and mechanisms.
 In such cases, the PTE process will be suspended until the allegations are resolved.
 Once the PTE process resumes, the candidate may update the portfolio.

 6.6 Colleges and departments shall document that they have followed all procedures; e.g., by a comprehensive checklist of the steps in the PTE process.
 The documentation must be included in the portfolio.